Is someone else responsible for your personal injury?

 While some personal injury lawsuits are resolved by a jury verdict during trial, many more are resolved through settlement negotiations.
 In some cases, negotiations take place with an insurance company and in others both sides negotiate a settlement.

 Because negotiations are an integral part of every case, it is important that your attorney have experience successfully negotiating settlements.
-Our personal injury attorneys in Macon have many years of combined experience negotiating with parties who are intent on denying responsibility or paying out as little compensation as possible to victims.
+Our Macon personal injury attorneys have many years of combined experience negotiating with parties who are intent on denying responsibility or paying out as little compensation as possible to victims.
 We know how negotiations work and when to counter offer or wait for the other side to propose another offer.

 This is a huge advantage over handling negotiations yourself.
 If you are injured and having financial problems, you may be tempted to take the first offer you receive even if it is completely unfair.
 Our attorneys, however, will not settle for anything less than you deserve.